ivyldewitt/gc-go-projects/golang-log.md

 **Any Reflections?**:

 It's a lot to take in, but I have confidence that I can do it!
 Wish me luck.

+## D19: Tuesday, August 29, 2017

+**What did I learn today?**:

+A deeper review into functions including anonymous functions and function expressions, which is good since I'm still in the 'what does all of the this mean???' section of functions and interfaces.
+I think I'm getting better at being more intuitive on some of the major parts though.

+**How does this build on from yesterday?**:

+I took a few days off of this project - for good reason though, I was learning JavaScript instead.
+But I now am coming back to this with a more rounded and understanding perspective in my opinion - I think that I can better comprehend what's going on here and what I should be focusing on.

+**Key Takeways & Points to Review**:

+* Function Expressions: Assiging a function to a variable.
+* Returning functions in functions: Functions are types, just like all other types in Go and we can return a function in another function.
+My hypothesis to why this might be useful is in terms of trying to manage our scope.
+* Anon Functions: Exactly what it says on the tin - it's an anon function.

+**Any Reflections?**:

+Still reviewing, but I think I'm working my way up, and luckily I'm doing better at pulling in my knowledge from the previous days and better understanding what's going on.